Palks-Studio/billing-system/README.md

 - VAT column hidden in documents when no VAT applies
 - `vat_zone` column in CSV revenue journal (values: `fr`, `eu`, `world`)
 - Deposit tracking and cumulative recording per quote
 - Secure PDF invoice download from the payment interface
+- Deposit tracking by status (not invoiced, awaiting payment, paid) with filters and pagination
+- Monthly close for paid deposits with CSV export and JSON archive

 ---